Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Methods

 \subsection{Simulations of HPPs}

-Both numerical and finite-difference time-domain (FDTD) simulations were used to model the hyperbolic polaritions.
-Both approaches consider a stack consisting of a \ce{MoOCl2} flake with thickness $d$ on top of $2\,\mathrm{nm}$ native SiO$_2$ on top of $380\,\mathrm{\mu m}$ silicon(100).
+Numerical simulations were used to model the hyperbolic polaritions.
+For these simulations we consider a stack consisting of a MoOCl$_2$ flake with thickness $d$ on top of $2\,\mathrm{nm}$ native SiO$_2$ on top of $380\,\mathrm{\mu m}$ silicon(100).
 The dielectric functions of the SiO$_2$ and silicon were obtained from the SOPRA data bank (\url{https://www.sspectra.com/sopra.html}) and the Handbook of Optical Constants of Solids, respectively \cite{borghesi1991handbook-dde}.
-We conducted our simulations using the recently reported dielectric function of \ce{MoOCl2} \cite{zhao2020highly-296}.
+We conducted our simulations using the {experimentally determined dielectric function of MoOCl$_2$ from \citet{Melchioni_Mancini_Nan_Efimova_Venturi_Ambrosio_2025} in the $x$ and $y$ directions and the calculated DFT dielectric function of MoOCl$_2$ from \citet{zhao2020highly-296} for the dielectric function in the $z$ direction as there is no experimental data for this direction.}